matildekoch24-dotcom/meet-ai/README.md

 - Verify OpenAI and Groq API keys are set correctly
 - Ensure video format is supported
 - Check MongoDB connection
+- **FFmpeg**: Ensure FFmpeg is installed and added to your system PATH.

 ### Database connection errors
 - Verify MongoDB URI in backend `.env`